SteelCompendium/data-rules-md-dse/Abilities/Troubadour/1st-Level Features/Flip the Script.md

   scc:
     - mcdm.heroes.v1:feature.ability.troubadour.1st-level-feature:flip-the-script-5-drama
   scdc:
-    - 1.1.1:13.2.3.1:10
+    - 1.1.1:11.2.3.1:10
   source: mcdm.heroes.v1
   target: Self and each ally in the area
   type: feature/ability/troubadour/1st-level-feature
 effects:
+  - name: Effect
-  - effect: Each target can teleport up to 5 squares.
+    effect: Each target can teleport up to 5 squares.
 Any teleported target who was slowed is no longer slowed.
-    name: Effect
 ```